Chapter 8:

 I Prolonged the World’s Demise by Babysitting a Kaiju

-I picked at my rice, my eyes lingering on Little Shit as he tore into his third melon bread of the morning.
-The plastic didn't stand a chance against his enthusiasm, shredding into confetti that rained down onto our worn tatami.
+I picked at my rice, my eyes lingering on Little Shit as he tried to tear into his third melon bread of the morning.

 The Balloon Lady - Lieutenant Something from some division I was too busy mourning my crushed Tokyo dreams to remember - sat perfectly still in the corner.
 Her rigid seiza posture made my legs ache just looking at her.
 Beside her, the earth-colored balloon swayed with each breath.